 At my Aunty Betty’s funeral in Eastbourne on Friday 12th February 2016, my cousin Peter gave me some papers and correspondence to do with family tree research that he had found at her flat.
 In amongst them were four pages of notes to do with research sent to her from Hampshire.
 I don’t know who did the research and it seems his wife has connections to the Backlers on the maternal side from these comments in the notes: “Joseph Summers Backler married Emma Gilman on 16th March 1856.
 They were my wife’s maternal g[reat]/grandparents and Leonard George Backler is my wife’s [maternal] grandfather.
 He died in 1921 aged 61.”
 I have been able to trace most of the names in these Hampshire papers to my blog pages.

-This blog page is about William Backler and Catherine Backler, their son William Charles Backler and various descendants, where the picture is incomplete.
+This blog page is about William Backler (born 1807) and Catherine Backler, their son William Charles Backler and various descendants, where the picture is incomplete.
 The notes do not show anything of the origin of the older William or when he married Catherine, but from further research I have located a daughter, Jane Catherine Backler, christened in Alverstoke on 27th July 1828, about whom nothing further is known.
 Her brother, William Charles was christened at St Mary’s, Portsea on 13th October 1833, when the family were living at White’s Row, Portsea.

 By the time of the 1851 census, Catherine was living at Bell Alley, Minster on the Isle of Sheppey, Kent.
 She is noted as a pauper, born in Gosport aged 44 and a widow.
 Living with her were two daughters, born in Portsmouth, both described as paupers: Ann Backler aged 12 and Amelia Backler aged 11 about whom nothing further is known.
-There was also a grand-daughter, Sarah Backler aged 8, who was born in Sheerness.
+There was also a grand-daughter, Sarah Jane Elizabeth Backler aged 8, who was born in Sheerness.
 William had obviously passed away between 1840 and 1851, after they had moved to Kent, as their daughters birth dates in Portsmouth evidence.
-William Charles was not living with them, because at the age of 17 he was residing at Her Majesty’s pleasure in Longport Gaol, in Canterbury, Kent, serving a sentence handed out on 11th April 1851 of 1 day and 1 month plus a whipping for oyster stealing and larceny.
+William Charles was not living with them, because at the age of 17 he was residing at Her Majesty’s pleasure in Longport Gaol, in Canterbury, Kent, serving a sentence handed out on 11th April 1851 of 1 day and 1 month plus a whipping, for oyster stealing and larceny.
 At the age of 17 he was too young to have an 8 year old daughter, so either Sarah was fathered by someone else, who is yet to be identified, or the census is wrong and she was only 8 months old.

 By the 1871 census, Catherine was described as the relic (ancient word for widow) of a seaman and she was aged 72, living at 1 Smith’s Buildings, Mile Town, Sheerness, which would mean she was born in 1799 and not 1807.
 Mile Town is situated close to the docks and the steel works.

 In the next census in 1881, another Emily Backler, born in Sheerness aged 64 was described as a seaman’s widow, living at 6 Alma Terrace and again it is not clear which Backler she married.
 She had Emily Ada Backler, a blind grand-daughter aged 11 and Sarah Ann Watson, aged 29, a seaman’s widow, born Sheerness living with her.
-From the ages, it would suggest that Sarah Ann Watson, was the dressmaker Emily’s sister Sarah Ann and Emily Ada was her niece as noted above for each of them in the 1871 census.
+From their ages, it would suggest that Sarah Ann Watson, was the dressmaker Emily’s sister Sarah Ann and Emily Ada was her niece as noted above for each of them in the 1871 census.

 In the 1891 census, Emily Ada was living at the District Indigent School for the Blind, London Road in the parish of St George the Martyr, London.